http://www.miami.edu/sonhs

 NUR 650.
 Interdisciplinary Anesthesia Nursing III.
 11 Credit Hours.

-This course is the third and final integration and synthesis course of advanced knowledge and skills of interdisciplinary anesthesia nursing care for complex problems and conditions across the lifespan.
-With minimal guidance students assume greater responsibility for culturally competent and interdisciplinary anesthesia care.
+This course involves the clinical integration and synthesis of advanced knowledge and skills of interdisciplinary anesthesia nursing care for complex problems and conditions across the lifespan.
+Students assume responsibility for culturally competent and interdisciplinary anesthesia care with minimal guidance.

 Components: LEC.